uPortal-Attic/uportal-home/docs/app-directory.md

 ### Keywords

-App directory "search" is really filtering, and currently filters over the name, description, and keywords.
+App directory "search" is really filtering over the name, description, and keywords.

 ```xml
 <portlet-preference>